Pelumioluwa/CIGI_Project/README.md

 This dataset serves as the backbone for a data pipeline that powers the Space Chat application.
 Space Chat provides users with a unified interface to interact with the dataset and access various analyses conducted.
 Through Space Chat, users can efficiently query their data and retrieve insights from all analyses with a single interaction.

 ## AI Tools
-This project was built utilizing Microsoft Azure
+This project was built utilizing Microsoft Azure and OpenAI

 ## Data
 This project utilized video data.
 A sample can be found [here](https://webtv.un.org/en/asset/k1a/k1a35z9guj).